We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 BIPA 475 – Dispensationalism

-For undergraduate courses from other institutions, Maranatha allows up to 32 hours of Advanced Placement credit for the Master of Divinity degree and up to twelve hours for any MBS Master of Arts degree.
-Advanced Placement courses must be junior or senior level courses.
+For undergraduate courses from other institutions, Maranatha allows up to 36 hours of Advanced Placement credit for the Master of Divinity degree and up to twelve hours for any MBS Master of Arts degree.
+Advanced Placement courses must be 300 level or above.
 The grade for each course must be a B- or better, and the student’s final college GPA must be 2.5 or better.

 MBS will undertake an evaluation to ensure that all courses transferred and applied toward graduate degree requirements demonstrate equivalence with MBS’s own courses required for that degree or are of equivalent rigor.
 The student may request a transcript evaluation to identify classes that may qualify for Advanced Placement credit.
 In cases where the undergrad institution is unknown to MBU, additional information may be required for a final determination, such as a college catalog, course syllabi and examples of the student’s academic work.

-The student may initiate an Advanced Placement evaluation using the Advanced Placement application, using a separate form for each class.
+The student may initiate an Advanced Placement evaluation using the Advanced Placement application, multiple classes can be entered in one form.
+Please include all the information requested on the form.

 From schools other than MBU, Advanced Placement credit for Greek or Hebrew requires a competency exam.
 (Credit for language courses taken on the graduate level are eligible for transfer credit without a placement examination).
 There is one exam for Greek and one for Hebrew; students may receive Advanced Placement for more than one class based on the results of the Greek or Hebrew exam.
 The seminary will give as much credit as it deems appropriate based on the placement test results.